 The European jobs and mobility portal (EURES) was set-up with the aim of providing job seekers in the EU with the opportunity to consult all job vacancies publicised in each of the Member State's employment services.
-The website provides access to a range of job vacancies from 31 European countries (the 27 EU Member States, as well as Iceland, Liechtenstein, Norway and Switzerland).
+The website provides access to a range of job vacancies from 31 European countries (the 28 EU Member States, as well as Iceland, Liechtenstein, Norway and Switzerland).
 In autumn 2011, there were over one million job vacancies advertised by over 25 000 registered employers on the website, while more than 750 000 people had posted their CVs on the website.
-This work is continued in 2012.
+This work is continued in 2012 and 2013.

 European job days are another EU initiative in this domain and 2011 was the fifth edition of this programme of activities: during September and October 2011, a wide range of events took place all over Europe with the aim of raising awareness about the opportunities and practicalities of living and working in another European country.
 The events typically include job fairs, seminars, lectures, workshops and cultural events, all aimed at improving labour mobility.

 - Job vacancies in number and % - NACE Rev. 2, B-S), quarterly data (tps00172)

 - Job vacancy statistics by occupation and NUTS 2 regions - annual data, NACE Rev. 2 (from 2008 onwards) (jvs_a_nace2)

 - Job vacancy statistics - quarterly data (from 2001 onwards), NACE Rev. 2 (jvs_q_nace2)

 - Job vacancy statistics (NACE rev. 1.1) - historical data (jvs_nace1)